Multiple Reachability in Linear Dynamical Systems: Algorithms on the Affine Plane

 The height of a point $\vec z$ in $\alg^n$ is a central notion in Diophantine geometry.
 It is used to measure the arithmetic complexity of $\vec z$.
 For more details the reader should consult, for example, Chapter~1 of \cite{bombieri2007heights}.
 For our purposes, it suffices to define the height as follows.
 Let $K:=\rat(\lambda)$ be the number field that we work in.
-There is a way of choosing absolute values $M_K$ in this field, such that the product formula holds.
+Let $M_K$ be a set of absolute values satisfying the product formula.
 Define

-Then the \textbf{height}\footnote{The long name is the absolute logarithmic (Weil) height.} of a point $\vec z=(z_1,\ldots, z_n)\in K^n$ is defined as:
+Then the \textbf{height}\footnote{The full name is the absolute logarithmic Weil height.} of a point $\vec z=(z_1,\ldots, z_n)\in K^n$ is defined as:

 We are interested in specific points of the form $(\lambda^{x_1},\ldots,\lambda^{x_n})$, where $x_i\in\intg$.
 The height of such points has the following properties: \begin{lemma} Let $\vec x\in\intg^n$, and denote by $M = \max_j |x_j|$.
 Then